 7200 Plaza Street, Westminster

-The Sigler Park splash pad is a large, fenced water play area with many unique water features including pelican heads that dump water onto the heads of children waiting below, water cannons, and more.
+The Sigler Park splash park is a large, fenced water play area with many unique water features including pelican heads that dump water onto the heads of children waiting below, water cannons, and more.
 Bathing suits are required and the splash pad is open from noon to 5:00 p.m.
 Water play is available on weekends from May through June then daily through the beginning of September.
 This is a popular location and it gets very busy.
 There is a regular play structure located near the splash pad for dry play and restrooms and changing rooms are located on site.

 Sprayground Laguna Niguel

 29751 Crown Valley Parkway, Laguna Niguel

 The splash park at Crown Valley Park in Laguna Niguel is a fun, colorful, multi-sensory water play experience with many water features including fountains, showers, water cannons, and more.
 In addition to this popular water play area, the forest-themed play structures with boulders to climb and monkey bars to swing from are a creative and unique play place for kids to explore.
 The Niguel Botanical Preserve is just steps away so this is a great location for a day of play and exploration.

 Stanton Central Park